 What is slide tackle in soccer?

-A slide tackle is a type of tackle in soccer used by a player to get possession of the ball for his team.
-The player performing the tackle will slide into the opposing player, but must be careful not to do so from behind or they risk getting a yellow card or red card if they make contact with anything other than the ball first or make a reckless tackle.
+A slide tackle is a type of tackle in soccer used by a player to get possession of the ball for their team.
+The player performing the tackle will slide into the ball while it is possessed by an opposing player, but they must be careful not to do so from behind or they risk getting a yellow card.
+They could even risk a red card if they make contact with anything other than the ball first or make an especially reckless tackle.

 Slide Tackle Pros and Cons

 A slide tackle is when a player goes into a feet first slide towards the ball, with the goal of completing a successful tackle.
 The benefits of this over a regular tackle are that:

 - The tackler, if successful, is able to tackle even if the attacker is larger than the defender.

 - The tackler, if successful, is able to tackle without making contact with the other player.